graninas/Pragmatic-Type-Level-Design/First-Edition/BookSamples/demo-apps/turing-machine/README.md

-# Turing Machine demo application.
+# Turing Machine demo application

 The application is an implementation of the Turing Machine that has the following features: